dk98174003/Meshtastic-Client/README.md

 8. **(Optional)** Enable Bluetooth in Windows Settings → Bluetooth & devices → “Add device” to ensure permissions.

+The exe file is also available ready to use (you not need to install Python first).

 Have fun

 Knud ;O)